Collaborative Research on Flood Resilience in Urban areas (CORFU)

 Flood impacts in urban areas--potential deaths, damage to infrastructure and health problems in the first instance, and their consequent effects on individuals and communities--and possible responses will be assessed by envisaging different scenarios of relevant drivers: urban development, socio-economic trends and climate changes.

-In September 2013, the CORFU project will sponsor an international conference at the University of Exeter, to disseminate its findings, and to provide a forum for current academic papers in the field of flood resilience.
-For further information and registration please visit: www.ICFR2013.org
+In September 2013, the CORFU project hosted an international conference at the University of Exeter, to disseminate its findings and to provide a forum for current academic papers in the field of flood resilience.
+For further information about the conference please visit: www.ICFR2013.org

 This website contains only the authors' views and the European Community is not liable for any use that may be made of the information contained herein.